igorskyflyer/igorskyflyer/README.md

   <br>
   📝 posts snippets on his <a href="https://gist.github.com/igorskyflyer"><strong>Gist</strong></a>
   <br>
-  ⚙️ cherishes automatizing things, has tons of dev-utils written in PowerShell, Node and Python
+  ⚙️ cherishes automating things, has tons of dev-utils written in PowerShell, Node and Python
   <br>
   <span id="recursion"></span>
   🦘 loves adding new applications to the <a href="https://github.com/microsoft/winget-pkgs/"><strong>WinGet-Pkgs</strong></a> repository: